megamaced/spotify-easyrpm/README.md

  * Auto download the latest version of Spotify
  * Convert the debian package to RPM format
  * Install the Spotify RPM
- * Set up a weekly or monthly automated cron job
+ * Set up a weekly or monthly automated updated schedule via cron job (optional)
- * Create a local filesystem repo so Spotify can be updated alongside regular updates
+ * Create a local filesystem repo so Spotify can be updated alongside regular updates (optional)
- * Fully unattended mode
+ * Fully unattended mode (optional)

+ Coming Soon (v0.7)!

+ * Non Root mode - Do not require your sudo/su password.
+Spotify will install to your homedir.
+In this mode Spotify can still be automatically updated if desired!
+ * Big code cleanup and reorg

+ Coming Soon (v0.8)!

+ * Create a schedule switch - If you already have a generated spotify rpm installed but chose 'No' when prompted to create the schedule previously
+ * Use a local copy of a Spotify deb - Useful if you want to stick to a specific Spotify version (perhaps pre v1.0.x)

  Requirements